Probing the Shock Breakout Signal of SN 2024ggi from the Transformation of Early Flash Spectroscopy: Appendix

 \subsection{Data reduction}

-Fig.\ref{<spe_whole>} displays the spectra of SN 2024ggi obtained by LJT, TNG and VLT UT-1, with further specifics outlined in Table \ref{Tab:Spec_log}.
+Figure\ref{<spe_whole>} displays the spectra of SN 2024ggi obtained by LJT, TNG and VLT UT-1, with further specifics outlined in Table \ref{Tab:Spec_log}.
 All of these spectra are produced in the standard way in IRAF, including precise wavelength and flux calibration, and have been corrected for telluric absorption and redshift.
 The wavelength was double-checked by the skylines (e.g., \OI\,$\lambda$ 5577.3, \OI\,$\lambda$ 6300.3, and \OI\,$\lambda$ 6363.8).
-The flux of spectra was double-checked by the SED of $ugriz-$ band photometry, as seen in Fig. \ref{<bolo>}.
+The flux of spectra was double-checked by the SED of $ugriz-$ band photometry, as seen in Figure \ref{<bolo>}.
 During the spectroscopic monitoring of LJT, we got high cadence photometry quasi-simultaneously.
-The flux of VLT and TNG are checked with the SED interpreted by the photometry of LJT and BOOTES (Burst Observer and Optical Transient Exploring System) \citep{24ggiLCEP}.
+The flux of VLT and TNG are checked with the SED interpreted by the photometry of LJT and Burst Observer and Optical Transient Exploring System (Yan et al. in prep.).
+Figure \ref{<bolo>} presents the bolometric light curve of SN 2024ggi based on the $ugriz$ band photometry and blackbody fitting.
+The temperature derived from the blackbody fitting and the photospheric radius estimated via luminosity and temperature are also plotted.
 We got one near-infrared spectrum from the Magellan telescope with FIRE (Folded-port InfraRed Echellette) on Apr.
-24, 2024 (t$\sim$ 14 d), which was reduced with FIREHOST V2.0 pipeline \citep{Gagn2015FireHose}.
+24, 2024 (t$\sim$ 14 d), as seen in Figure \ref{<NIR>}, which was reduced with FIREHOST V2.0 pipeline \citep{Gagn2015FireHose}.
+Figure \ref{<twocomp>} displays two-components fitting of H$\alpha$ emission in SN 2024ggi presented in spectra obtained in the first two days.

 {\Alph{section}\arabic{table}}